 Find out how Air New Zealand and DOC are working together to promote and protect the Great Walks and preserve threatened species.

-Dulux has partnered with DOC to paint and protect backcountry huts and other recreation and historic assets.
+Dulux has partnered with DOC to paint and protect backcountry huts and other recreation and historic assets, and to support the Kea Conservation Trust.

 The Department of Conservation and Fonterra are working together to improve the natural habitats of five key waterways in significant dairying regions around New Zealand.